Working Through the Issues

 Dr. Rich was suspicious that there could be pressure on the cervical nerves in the lower neck and also the spinal column in this area.
 He did x-rays to confirm that she did in fact have a reduced foramen opening at several of the lower cervical vertebrae.
 He also felt it was very likely that the joint capsules of these vertebrae had excess fluid build-up and were likely putting additional pressure on the nerves.

-He found that she had a similar problem in the lumbar area due to the way she traveled in the round pen, not using her back and with her hind legs not coming up properly underneath her.
+He found that she had a similar problem in the lumbar area due to the way she traveled in the round pen, not using her back, and her hind legs not coming up properly underneath her.

 - Lilly had arthritis in the lower cervical vertebrae which caused a reduction in the size of the foramen where the nerves leave the spinal column to supply the front legs.